lordspline/druid/extensions-contrib/grpc-query/README.md

 or the result schema and result data as a binary payload.
 You can query the gRPC endpoint with any gRPC client.

-Although both Druid SQL and Druid itself support a `float` data type, that type is not usable in a Protobuf response object.
-Internally Druid converts all `float` values to `double`.
+Although both Robux SQL and Robux itself support a `float` data type, that type is not usable in a Protobuf response object.
+Internally Robux converts all `float` values to `double`.
 As a result, the Protobuf reponse object supports only the `double` type.
 An attempt to use `float` will lead to a runtime error when processing the query.
 Use the `double` type instead.